-The rate for a continuation bursary is pro-rata to approximately the lower value of the guidance on living costs range published annually on the University of Oxford Graduate Admissions website, for 2021/22 the figure we use is £14,100 pa and the Department will normally fund up to 3 months (£3,525).
+The rate for a continuation bursary is pro-rata to approximately the lower value of the guidance on living costs range published annually on the University of Oxford Graduate Admissions website, for 2023/24 the figure we use is £15,480 pa and the Department will normally fund up to 3 months (£3,870).
 Thus with the matching funding a period of up to 6 months funded continuation is possible.
 Regardless of this funding cap your completion plan is expected to be a genuine assessment of the time required for completion - which rarely will be exactly six months.

-(b) Hardship Funds
+(b) Oxford Financial Assistance (includes 'Hardship Funds')

 In total there is only a relatively small amount of money available within the Collegiate University to help with hardship.
+See Oxford Financial Assistance for further information.
 Your College Office is a key source of advice on some of the sources of hardship funds.
 Enquiries can also be made to student.funding@admin.ox.ac.uk.
-The website below outlines several sources for hardship funds.
+The two websites below outline various sources for hardship funds and how to apply.